 REFERENCE

-The standards given below contain provisions which, through reference in this text, constitute provisions of this standard.
+The standards given below contain provisions which, through reference in this text, constitute provision of this standard.
 At the time of publication, the editions indicated were valid.
-All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent editions of these standards.
+All standards are subject to revision, and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent editions of these standards:

+IS 18006 (Part 1) Municipal governance — Reference architecture

+IS 18006 (Part 3/Sec 1) : 2021 Municipal governance: Part 3 Property tax, Section 1 Taxonomy

 SP 7 : 2016 National building code of India (third revision)

-IS 18006 (Part 1) Municipal Governance - Reference Architecture

-IS 18006 (Part 3/Sec 1): 2021 Municipal Governance - Part 3 Property Tax - Section 1 Taxonomy

 TERMINOLOGY AND ABBREVIATIONS

-Terminology

-For the purpose of this standard, the definitions given in IS 18006 and IS 18006 (Part 3/Sec 1) : 2021 shall apply, in addition to the following:
+Terminology — For the purpose of this standard, the definitions given in IS 18006 and IS 18006 (Part 3/Sec 1) : 2021 shall apply, in addition to the following:

-Aadhaar

-Aadhaar is a verifiable 12-digit identification number issued by unique identification authority of India (UIDAI) to the resident of India.
+3.1.1 Aadhaar — Aadhaar is a verifiable 12 digit identification number issued by unique identification authority of India (UIDAI) to the resident of India.

-Application Programming Interface (API)

-The term application programming interface (API) means any mechanism that allows a system or service to access data or functionality provided by another system or service.
-The API is generally used to interact (like query, list, search, sometimes submit & update) directly with the specific information on a system, to trigger some action on other systems, or to perform some other action on other systems.
+3.1.2 Application Programming Interface (API) — The term application programming interface (API) means any mechanism that allows a system or service to access data or functionality provided by another system or service.
+The API is generally used to interact (like query, list, search, sometimes submit and update) directly with the specific information on a system, to trigger some action on other systems, or to perform some other action on other systems.

-Consumer/Customer

-A Consumer is a person who purchases a product or avails a service for a consideration, either for his personal use or to earn his livelihood by means of self- employment.
+3.1.3 Consumer/Customer — A Consumer is a person who purchases a product or avails a service for a deration, either for his personal use or to earn his livelihood by means of self-employment.
 It also includes a beneficiary of such goods/services when such use is made with the approval of such person.
 The term Consumer or Customer may be used interchangeably as per the state/ULB requirement.

-Data Elements

-Data element is a logical definition of data.
+3.1.4 Data Elements — Data element is a logical definition of data.
 Any unit of data defined for processing is a data element.
 The basic principle of data modelling is the combination of an object class and an Attribute to form a more specific ‘data element concept’.
-For E.g.: Application ID, name, address, ULB, building details that are associated with a data entity (such as trade license, fire NoC etc.).
+For example, Application ID, name, address, ULB, building details that are associated with a data entity (such as trade license, fire NoC etc).
 Data entities.

-Data Entities

-Entities were created to help users to locate their data elements from the entire list.
+3.1.5 Data Entities — Entities were created to help users to locate their data elements from the entire list.
 However, this grouping should not be confused with data sets.
-Data sets are list of data elements required for a certain program or application to function and should be created choosing relevant data elements from various entities e.g. BPA, trade license, property tax etc.
+Data sets are list of data elements required for a certain program or application to function and should be created choosing relevant data elements from various entities for example, BPA, trade license, property tax etc.

-DigiLocker
+3.1.6 DigiLocker

-DigiLocker is a secure cloud based platform for storage, sharing and verification of documents & certificates
+DigiLocker is a secure cloud-based platform for storage, sharing and verification of documents and certificates

-Domain
+3.1.7 Domain

-A sub-category under an Information technology field is a domain; specific purpose within a “Domain” is known as “Area”.
-For example, “Document type for web publishing content” is one Area under the “Presentation” domain.
+A sub-category under an Information technology field is a domain; specific purpose within a ‘Domain’ is known as ‘Area’.
+For example, ‘Document type for web publishing content’ is one Area under the “Presentation” domain.

-E-governance
+3.1.8 E-governance